natario1/CameraView/README.md

 [donating](https://natario1.github.io/CameraView/extra/donate) now!
 You can either make a one time donation or become a sponsor, in which case your company logo will immediately show up below.

-CameraView is trusted and supported by [ShareChat](https://sharechat.com/), a social media app with over 14 million daily active users.
+CameraView is trusted and supported by [ShareChat](https://sharechat.com/), a social media app with over 100 million downloads.

 <p align="center">
   <img src="docs/static/sharechat.png" width="100%">